kcmazie/Ping-From-Switch/README.md

 ## $${\color{grey}Description:}$$
 This script will SSH into the "source" Cisco switch and initiate a number of ICMP "pings" to a list of targets.
   Response times are gathered into an HTML report that is emailed and/or immediately displayed.
-Average ping times are tracked over time for each seperate target switch and displayed during subsequent runs.
+Average ping times are tracked over time for each separate target switch and displayed during subsequent runs.
 If no source IP is included in the configuration file you are prompted for one.
+A new GUI has been added to accept target switch input.
+Also a baseline ping is now tracked.

 Options like user, password, the source IP, and target list are externalized in a companion XML file so that nothing sensitive is contained within the script itself.